hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 The query workflow consists of the following steps:

 1. **Parse and check header.** The query arrives as a byte-array.
 The required parts are parsed and the type of the query (header) is extracted and validated.
+2. **Check node.** The node is checked to ensure it is not in a state that prevents it from processing transactions.
-2. **Check query throttles.** Throttling must be observed and checked as early as possible.
+3. **Check query throttles.** Throttling must be observed and checked as early as possible.
-3. If a payment is required:
+4. If a payment is required:
+   1. **Ingest checks.** Run all checks of the ingest workflow on the `CryptoTransfer`.
-   1. **Validate the CryptoTransfer.** The contained `CryptoTransfer` is validated.
+   2. **Validate the CryptoTransfer.** The contained `CryptoTransfer` is validated.
-   2. **Check permissions.** It is checked, if the requester is actually allowed to do the query.
+   3. **Check permissions.** It is checked, if the requester is actually allowed to do the query.
-   3. **Calculate costs.** The costs of the query are calculated.
+   4. **Calculate costs.** The costs of the query are calculated.
-   4. **Check account balances.** The accounts of all payers are checked.
+   5. **Check account balances.** The accounts of all payers are checked.
-4. **Check validity.** The query is checked semantically.
+5. **Check validity.** The query is checked semantically.
-5. **Submit payment to platform.** If a payment is required, the contained `CryptoTransfer` is submitted to the platform.
+6. **Submit payment to platform.** If a payment is required, the contained `CryptoTransfer` is submitted to the platform.
-6. The last step depends on what was requested
+7. The last step depends on what was requested
-   1. **Find response.** If the result of the query is expected (and not only the costs), the actual query is performed.
-   2. **Estimate costs.** If only the costs are requested, they are estimated.
+   1. **Estimate costs.** If only the costs are requested, they are estimated.
 (Requests for costs are free, therefore the costs have not been calculated in step 3.)
+   2. **Find response.** If the result of the query is expected (and not only the costs), the actual query is performed.

 Depending on what was requested, either the result of the query or the expected costs are returned to the caller.
 If at anytime an error occurs, a response with the error code is returned.